 Lilly collaborates with health care professionals (HCPs) and health care organizations (HCOs) focusing on a single goal: to improve the health and quality of patients’ lives.
 Being transparent about the nature and extent of our relationships makes it possible to build trust and respect for how we work together to benefit patients.

-In the United States, Lilly follows disclosure requirements at both the state and federal levels.
-Outside the United States, in addition to adhering to legislated requirements for countries in which we operate, Lilly participates in voluntary disclosure codes led by local trade associations.
+In the United States, Lilly follows disclosure requirements at the local, state and federal levels.
+Outside the United States, in addition to adhering to local and national legislated requirements for countries in which we operate, Lilly participates in voluntary disclosure codes led by local trade associations.
 One such example is the European Federation of Pharmaceutical Industries and Associations (EFPIA), which has established the EFPIA HCP/HCO Disclosure Code as well as the EFPIA Patient Organization Code.
 Lilly views our commitment to transparency and disclosure as an opportunity to ensure that patients, HCPs, HCOs and business partners feel confident when engaging with Lilly.

 Lilly is a research-based biopharmaceutical company, so it is not surprising that we spend the most with physicians and institutions conducting research.
 Without these collaborations, new medicines could never reach the patients who are living with diseases and awaiting treatment options.

 We believe HCPs should be compensated at a fair rate for their time and expertise whether they are scientists helping to research a potential new treatment, HCPs contracting to advise us on medical and scientific matters or physicians conducting an educational program for Lilly with their peers.
 As we disclose these financial relationships with HCPs and HCOs, patients, caregivers and other key stakeholders can better see and understand the collaborations and interactions their own medical professionals have with Lilly.